Growing up in a Straight World

 It was the loneliest and hardest time of my life.

 Why am I telling you all this?
-Because lately, I’ve been constantly asking myself why society makes a child or teenager go through this.
-I admit I grew up in a very small village (located 3 hours away from Frankfurt) and it might be different in big metropolitan areas.
-However, it is a fact that the representation of LGBTQ+[1]related issues and stories in our everyday life is underwhelmingly low.
-What still shocks me to the core is the complete absence of LGTBQ+ in the educational system, from kindergarten to all types of schools.
+Because lately, I’ve constantly been asking myself why society makes a child or teenager go through this.
+I admit I grew up in a very small village (located 3 hours away from Frankfurt), and it might be different in big metropolitan areas.
+However, it is a fact that the representation of LGBTQ+[1] related issues and stories in our everyday life is underwhelmingly low.
+What still shocks me to the core is the complete absence of LGBTQ+ in the educational system, from kindergarten to all types of schools.

 Footnotes